 • crush blueberries;

-• pour water at a temperature close to 40 °;
+• fill with water at a temperature of about 40°;

-Dandelion root helps cleanse the lymph, improves metabolic processes, raises immunity:
+Dandelion root helps cleanse lymph, improves metabolic processes, boosts immunity:

-Correctly selected treatment of inguinal lymph nodes in women located in the pelvic region gives a favorable prognosis for recovery.
-The disease is easier to prevent than to cure.
-It is only necessary to maintain a healthy lifestyle, and if health problems appear, do not postpone a visit to the doctor.
+Correctly selected treatment of inguinal lymph nodes in women located in the pelvic area gives a favorable prognosis for recovery.
+The disease is easier to prevent than to treat.
+You just need to maintain a healthy lifestyle, and if you have health problems, do not put off visiting a doctor.

 Features of inflammation of the lymph nodes in the groin:

 One of the most mysterious systems of the body is the lymphatic system.
-It is only when a person starts to get sick that he, often for the first time, realizes the significance of this system.
+Only when a person begins to get sick does he, often for the first time, understand the significance of this system.

-When all is well, people do not think about what role the lymphatic system plays for the whole organism.
+When everything is fine, people don’t think about what role the lymphatic system plays for the whole body.

 The role of the lymphatic system in the human body

-There are a large number of lymph nodes in the body, but the article will consider the lymph nodes in the groin in women, where they are also located.
+There are a large number of lymph nodes in the body, but the article will discuss the lymph nodes in the groin of women, where they are located and their significance.

 Lymphatic system